bbusenius/History-of-Guatemala-2nd-Grade/units/unit7/resources/luis_de_lion.md

 Luis loved books so much that he started a library in his hometown in 1962.
 He wanted everyone to have books to read, even if they didn't have money to buy them.
 He shared his own books with others and taught adults in his village how to read using the Bible.

-This library still exists today at La Casa Museo Luis de Lión (Luis de Lión House Museum) in San Juan del Obispo.
-The museum continues to maintain the library he founded and uses it especially to help children in the community learn to read and enjoy books.
+This library still exists today at Proyecto Luis de Lión in San Juan del Obispo.
+The project continues to maintain the library he founded and uses it especially to help children in the community learn to read and enjoy books.

 ## His Writing